iron-vault-plugin/iron-vault/docs/Other Features/Settings.md

 * **Enable Homebrew content**: when enabled, content from the folder below will be loaded and available for play.
 * **Homebrew content folder**: a folder (which must exist if **Enable Homebrew content** is on) from which to load homebrew content.
 Currently all JSON files in Datasworn format in the root of this folder will be loaded.
+### Dice

+* **Prompt for rolls in Make a Move**: if enabled, when you [[Make a move]], the plugin will prompt you to roll your own dice and enter the values.
+* **Prompt for rolls in Ask the Oracle**: if enabled, when you [[Ask the Oracle]], the plugin will prompt you to roll your own dice and enter the values.
+* **Cursed die kind**: The type of die to roll when making cursed die rolls.
+* **Enable cursed die**: If enabled, the cursed die will be rolled along with the oracle die when rolling an oracle with an associated cursed oracle table.
+* **Graphical dice**: When enabled, 3d graphical dice will be rolled on-screen whenever a die roll is made.
+* **(x) die color**: Sets the color of the various supported dice.
+Challenge dice may be colored separately in order to support _Sundered Isles_' Twin Fates feature (Cinder/Wraith).

 ### New game object defaults